 The typical recipe for fudge candy starts with chocolate chips, butter, and a can of sweetened condensed milk.
 While this is an easy and yummy recipe, it can be very sweet and a little heavy.
-I can only handle one small bite of this type of fudge and what’s the fun in only having one tiny bite?
-I like small portions but that’s a little too small for me.
+This recipe is so much lighter!

 Other fudge recipes incorporate marshmallow fluff or have to be cooked for a small amount of time.
 Some even use cream cheese to keep the fudge creamy.
 While these are all good, they are still a tiny bit sweet for me.
 But the cream cheese is heading in the right direction.

 - cocoa powder

 - vanilla extract

 Butter – Use unsalted butter and make sure it is at room temperature.
 This is very important so it blends with the cheese and doesn’t leave clumps.